Zuby: Views

-According to Reason, Udezue is "known for an engaging mix of personal uplift and political provocation".
+Udezue is a critic of identity politics.
+According to Reason, he is "known for an engaging mix of personal uplift and political provocation".

 Race

-In 2019, Udezue was interviewed by the CBC in response to Detroit's "AfroFuture Fest" music festival's ticket pricing scheme, in which whites were charged $20, and all other ethnicities $10 per ticket.
-Udezue criticized the event's organizers, commenting: "Well done intersectional radicals.
+Udezue has argued that the United States "is not a racist country."
+In 2019, he was interviewed by the CBC in response to Detroit's "AfroFuture Fest" music festival's ticket pricing scheme, in which whites were charged $20, and all other ethnicities $10 per ticket.
+Udezue criticised the event's organisers, commenting: "Well done intersectional radicals.
 You've become the very racists you claim to stand against."

 Transgender people

 In March 2019, Udezue received media attention after posting on Twitter a video of himself performing a deadlift of 238 kg, and subsequently stating he had broken the British women's deadlift record while "identifying as a woman".
 Shortly thereafter, he made similar comments about the British women's bench press record.
 The tweets added to the ongoing debate about transgender people in sports.
 Udezue has said he does not think trans women should be allowed to compete in women's sport.
 Udezue went on to say he posted the tweets to demonstrate the "fallacies of the arguments on the other side" and commented: "I have seen people saying there is no inherent biological strength difference between men and women.
 I posted it being a bit tongue-in-cheek, showing what I think is the obvious absurdity of their argument."
 After he expressed these views, Rosamund Urwin of The Times described Udezue as an "unlikely feminist icon".

 Outsports criticized an article about the tweet on WQAD-TV's website as "one-sided" and "transphobic"; in response, WQAD rewrote parts of its article, changing "informally breaks female dead-lift record" to "declares he broke female deadlift record" in the headline, describing the tweet as "trolling the debate of transgender people competing in athletic events", and adding a quote from Outsports' managing editor: "Just deciding on a whim that Zuby says he's identifying as a woman, that's not how it works".

 In February 2020, after Udezue posted a tweet advising women on "how to land a great guy", transgender activist Emily Gorcenski, who is a trans woman, replied: "I'm like 95% sure I'm sleeping with more women than you and this is terrible advice".
 Udezue responded with "Ok dude...", which according to The Washington Examiner, resulted in his Twitter account being temporarily suspended for "hateful conduct".
 Udezue said that he deleted the tweet after his appeal was denied; his account was then restored.

 In September 2020, Udezue, together with other notable figures, signed a letter in support of author J. K. Rowling's views on transgender people.

 Despite being against transgender women participating in women's sports, Udezue says that he supports the rights of transgender people.